 E - EXPANDING FACILITIES TO SERVE OUR STUDENTS

-As our community continues to grow, Western Placer Unified School District is striving to meet the needs of new families and students.
-WPUSD is modernizing and expanding capacity on existing schools and is currently working on the construction of two new schools – Leaman Elementary and Twelve Bridges High School.
-The new elementary school is projected to open in fall of 2020, and the new high school the year after in 2021.
-Glen Edwards Middle School is in the middle of a complete facelift with brand new buildings and proposed athletic fields.
+As our community continues to grow, Western Placer Unified School District must meet the needs of new families and students.
+WPUSD is modernizing and expanding capacity on existing schools and completed construction on two new schools – Scott M. Leaman Elementary and Twelve Bridges High School.
+Scott M. Leaman Elementary opened in the fall of 2020, and Twelve Bridges High School opened in the fall of 2021.
+Glen Edwards Middle School received a complete facelift with a brand gym and two story classroom building.
 The modernization project at Lincoln High School was complete prior to school starting in August, 2018.
 Updates included – in part – five new classrooms, a computer lab, and improvements to the stadium.
 Having safe, adequate facilities to serve our students is a top priority, and we are well on our way to achieving that goal.

 S - SAFETY IS A TOP PRIORITY

 Safety at Western Placer Unified School District is a top priority.
-This year alone, WPUSD implemented seven new safety procedures to help protect our students in the event of an emergency.
 Starting at the elementary level, we are introducing safety to our students and educating them on best practices at school, at home, and in the community.
-This year marks the third annual Safety Awareness Day event.
-Local Kiwanis members partner with our elementary schools to bring first responder personnel on campus to perform demonstrations and educate our students on safety.
+Annual events like Safety Awareness Day bring first responder personnel on campus to perform demonstrations and educate our students on safety.
 The district is continually improving communication systems, both internally at schools, and externally to families.
-Currently, WPUSD is working on having a public announcement system in place so anyone on campus, outside or on athletic fields can hear urgent communication all at one time.
 The high school adopted the “See Something, Say Something” motto and with the help of the school’s resource officer, they are continually working to perfect various drills to prepare for an emergency.